-This page explains about our ongoing UK Design and Branding Strategy work with Mercari, we’ve also helped them with their Product design development, which you can see here.
+This page explains about our UK Design and Branding Strategy work with Mercari, we’ve also helped them with their Product design development, which you can see here.

 Launched in Japan in 2013, Mercari is now Japan’s biggest customer to customer (C2C) shopping app, with over a third of the population using it to buy and sell between each other.
 After launching in the US in 2014, there are now over 60 million people who have downloaded the app globally.

 Mercari gives users a simple and secure way to quickly buy and sell a variety of new and used items including clothing, beauty, baby and kids, homeware, electronics and more.
 Users benefit from features including discounts and credits for being better buyers and sellers, no hidden fees on purchase prices, a buyer guarantee that refunds the user if something goes wrong and customer service responses in 24 hours.
 Mercari is your place to buy and sell.

 2017 sees the launch of Mercari in the UK.
 They came to Triple Double because of our approach and mix of disciplines, from UX to branding to teaching.